Spina Bifida Patient Educational Video, an educational resource and the first patient-centered

 Doctors at Children's Memorial Hermann Hospital in Houston were the first in Texas to conduct fetal surgery for spina bifida.

-Based on the MOMS clinical trial funded by the National Institutes of Health, fetal surgery for spina bifida is now considered a standard of care.
+Based on the MOMS clinical trial funded by the National Institutes of Health, fetal surgery for spina bifida is now considered an alternative option for patients and families.
 Doctors at Children's Memorial Hermann were the first in Texas to conduct fetal surgery for spina bifida.
 However, the MOMS trial only discusses statistics.
 Many parents want specifics.
 The video and these FAQs are intended to help answer some of these questions.

 What is spina bifida?